sjladams/discretize_distributions/README.md

 ### Axis-Aligned Grid Construction

 The axis-aligned grid is constructed by taking the cross-product of the optimal grid for each dimension, as specified in `lookup_opt_grid_uni_stand_normal`.
 The number of grid points in each dimension is determined by the covariance matrix of the original distribution, particularly the eigenvalues.
-Possible grid configurations for various grid sizes and dimensions are provided in `lookup_grid_config`.
+Possible grid shapes for various grid sizes and dimensions are provided in `lookup_grid_shape`.
 The optimal grid is chosen by evaluating all these options against the eigenvalues of the covariance matrix.

 ### Lookup Tables

-Lookup tables are generated using `generate_lookup_opt_grid_uni_stand_normal.py` and `generate_lookup_grid_config.py`, and stored in the `data` folder.
+Lookup tables are generated using `generate_lookup_opt_grid_uni_stand_normal.py` and `generate_lookup_grid_shape.py`, and stored in the `data` folder.
 Refer to these files if you need to generate lookup tables for different grid sizes or dimensions.

 ## Discretization of Mixtures of Multivariate Normal Distributions